The-Node-Forge/url-validator/docs/docs/intro.md

 # Documentation Index

-Welcome to the documentation for **NPM-Template**.
+Welcome to the documentation for **url-validator**.
 Below is a list of available
 guides:

 ## Description

-**A fully-configured TypeScript NPM package template with built-in CI/CD, automated tests, ESLint, Prettier, and Docusaurus documentation.
-Get started quickly with best practices for package development**
+**A lightweight and efficient TS library for validating URLs.
+It ensures that URLs are correctly formatted and provides an optional feature to check whether a URL is live by sending an HTTP request.
+This package is designed for web applications, APIs, and services that require reliable URL validation.**

 ### 📌 Getting Started